sysco-middleware/sysco-middleware.github.io/_posts/2019-07-10-firebase-authentication.md

 This blog is geared towards the architects and developers who want to familiarize themselves with the workings of the firebase-authentication.
 The concepts discussed here would be very relevant to the other IDaaS providers as well.
 In this blog post, we also provide a comprehensive example to setup a firebase project, create simple front-end and backend services and protect the services using firebase-authentication.

-The code repository for the examples discussed in this post can be found [here](gg).
+The code repository for the examples discussed in this post can be found [here](https://github.com/sysco-middleware/post-firebase-authentication).
+Interested readers can clone the repository to play around with the working version, or follow this post for a more detailed understanding.

 # Introduction

 Google's [firebase](https://firebase.google.com) is a suite of tools, geared towards creating secure and scalable modern applications.
 In this post will focus on [firebase-authentication](https://firebase.google.com/docs/auth).
 Firebase Authentication supports Email/Password, Federated ID provider integration (github, facebook, google), phone number authentication, anonymous logins out of the box.
 You can also hook in your custom authentication backend (if you want), and let firebase take care of only the authentication mechanism.
 You will be amazed to see how quickly you can secure your applications using firebase by leveraging industry standards like OAuth, OpenID Connect etc. Firebase-authentication also simplifies the process of email verification, password resets, access revokation and a lot more with just a few lines of code.

-Interested readers can clone the [repository](gg) and follow the instructions in README.md, or follow this post here for a more detailed understanding.

 We will kick off this blog post by understanding authentication in more traditional settings and then compare its architecture with a firebase authenticated application.